appium/appium-espresso-driver/docs/reference/endpoints.md

 #### Response

-`number` - an integer indicating the app state:
+`integer` - a number indicating the app state:

 |Number|Description|
 |--|--|